Hodgkin Lymphoma in Children

 - New symptoms

-- Side effects from treatment
+- Side effects that don't get better

 - Hodgkin lymphoma is a type of cancer in the lymphatic system.